thegworld/gtx-browser/styleguide/python/python.md

-# Chromium Python Style Guide
+# GTx Browser Python Style Guide

-_For other languages, please see the [Chromium style guides](https://chromium.googlesource.com/chromium/src/+/main/styleguide/styleguide.md)._
+_For other languages, please see the [GTx Browser style guides](https://chromium.googlesource.com/chromium/src/+/main/styleguide/styleguide.md)._

-As of 2021-05-12, Chromium is transitioning from Python 2 to Python 3 (follow [crbug.com/941669](https://crbug.com/941669) for updates).
+As of 2021-05-12, GTx Browser is transitioning from Python 2 to Python 3 (follow [crbug.com/941669](https://crbug.com/941669) for updates).
 See [//docs/python3_migration.md](../../docs/python3_migration.md) for more on how to migrate code.